 Swe Win, editor-in-chief of Myanmar Now, will stand trial in August on charges of defaming an ultranationalist Buddhist monk.

 A health ministry officials urges people to heed government health awareness campaigns to prevent the spread of swine flu.

-Captain Thet Naing Oo from the Myanmar army submits evidence against the trio accused of violating the Unlawful Association Act.
+Captain Thet Naing Oo from the Myanmar army submits evidence against the trio accused of violating the Unlawful Associations Act.